 • P&Ls

-Factoring paperwork might include:
+Factoring Application paperwork

-• Invoices: Copies of the invoices you want to factor.
+• Invoices: Copies of the invoices you want to factor

-• Proof of Delivery: Proof that the products or services have been delivered.
+• Proof of Delivery: Proof that the products or services have been delivered

 Can I Have Two Factoring Companies?